Valeprogr/react-weather-app/README.md

 * understand how to create a folder with differents components and how to use them
 * fetching  API
 * use useState
-* create API_KEY with save it in .env File
+* save and import the API_KEY from .env File to the component with the fetch function